neogeo-technologies/docker-couchdb/README.md

 ## Environment variables
-- DATADIR (default value : /data) : db data dir
+- DATADIR (default value: /usr/local/var/lib/couchdb): db data dir
-- SUPERUSER (default value : neogeo) : db superuser login
+- SUPERUSER (default value: neogeo): db superuser login
-- SUPERUSER (default value : none) : db superuser password.
+- SUPERUSER (default value: none): db superuser password.
 If this variable is not defined in your docker run command or in your docker-compose file, it will be generated randomly.
 To get its value, use docker logs or docker-compose logs.

 ## Credits